 View Deep Dives → From $49.99What You Can and Cannot Do While Restoration Is Pending

 While a restoration application is pending, you are in a legally uncertain position.
-Unlike implied status (which applies when you applied for an extension before expiry), the restoration period does not carry the same protections:
+Unlike maintained status (formerly called implied status), which applies when you applied to extend or change your status before it expired, the restoration period does not carry the same protections:

 ✓ Generally Can Do